Controlled Personalization in Legacy Media Online Services: A Case Study in News Recommendation: Use Case Specifics and A/B Test Settings

 \subsection{A/B Test Goals and Configuration}

 \paragraph{A/B Test Goals} The specific goal of the A/B test was to gauge the effects of personalized recommendations on business KPIs from two main categories: \textit{user engagement} and \textit{journalistic} values.
 The outcomes of the A/B test should then help deciding if the personalized recommendations should be permanently put in production.
-To reiterate, the primary objective of the case study reported in this paper is to go beyond previous works like~\cite{Kirshenbaum2012ALive,Garcin2014Offline} that focus on click-through-rates as a primary and often only measure.
-Instead, we aim to consider also alternative quality and value-aware dimensions of news recommendations, as discussed in~\cite{Bauer2024WhereAre, Lu2020BeyondOptimizing}.
+To reiterate, the primary objective of the case study reported in this article is to go beyond previous works like~\cite{Kirshenbaum2012ALive,Garcin2014Offline} that focus on click-through-rates as a primary and often only measure.
+Instead, we aim at considering also alternative quality and value-aware dimensions of news recommendations, as discussed in~\cite{Bauer2024WhereAre, Lu2020BeyondOptimizing}.
 In pursuit of this objective, before providing the detailed configuration of the A/B test, we first define the considered KPIs.

 Table~\ref{tab:kpis} provides an overview of the KPIs that were considered in the two categories.
-KPI-1 and KPI-2 focus on traditional aspects of user engagement, i.e., how much content were readers exposed to\footnote{By exposure, we mean impression, i.e., users have seen the article because it was in the visible area of the screen at least.} and how much of this content they did explore.
+KPI-1 and KPI-2 focus on traditional aspects of user engagement, i.e., how much of the exposed content\footnote{By exposure, we mean impression, i.e., users have seen the article because it was in the visible area of the screen at least.} readers did explore and how much content they were exposed to.
 These two KPIs are commonly seen as good proxies for business-oriented goals.
 Specifically, the assumption is that greater engagement leads to higher customer retention.
 For example, users who read more are considered less likely to cancel their subscription.